Sphinx International Airport: Facilities

 The airport is adjacent to and shares some infrastructure with the Cairo West Air Base.
 It is located on the Cairo-Alexandria desert road.
 The main runway (16R/34L) is 2 km west of the Cairo West runway complex.
 The aircraft parking ramp and terminal facilities are on the west side of the runway.
 The Cairo West TACAN (Ident: BLA) is located on the field.
 The Cairo VOR-DME (Ident: CVO) is located 25.6 nmi east of the airport.

 In December 2020, it was reported the airport was being expanded to increase the total area from 4,500 to 23,000 m2, helping to provide a capacity of 900 passengers per hour instead of 300.
 This is to accommodate an increase in passenger traffic expected as a result of the opening of the Grand Egyptian Museum.
 The airport building is expected to include a travel hall with an area of 6,500 m2, an arrival hall of 7,000 square meters, a food and beverage area of 1,000 square meters, duty-free shops, passport offices, an X-ray area and 28 check-in counters.
-This is in addition to a banking and quarantine area, a baggage claim area, eight passport counters, eight escalators, and a cooling plant with a capacity of 1,440 tons of refrigeration.
+This is in addition to a banking and quarantine area, a baggage claim area, eight passport counters, eight escalators, and a cooling plant with a capacity of 1,440 tons of refrigeration (5 megawatts).